jcgneto/CV/README.md

 # Research areas of interest

-Our multi-disciplinary team uses systems-based, comparative, and population genomics to study the population of gut microbes (pathogenic and non-pathogenic bacteria) aiming at investigating the following topics:
+Our multi-disciplinary team uses systems-based, comparative, and population genomics to study the population of gut microbes (i.e., foodborne pathogens) aiming at investigating the following topics:

-- Identifying the genetic determinants of complex or quantitative traits such as AMR, and other physiological traits underpinning zoonotic spill-overs of pathogens, or engraftment of probiotics.
+Identifying the genetic determinants of complex or quantitative traits such as AMR, and other physiological traits underpinning zoonotic spill-overs.

-- Discover novel probiotic-promoting and/or pathogen-antagonizing plant-based molecules for dietary modulation on the gut microbiome.
+Discover novel pathogen-antagonizing plant-based molecules for dietary modulation on the gut microbiome.

-- Identifying cryptic ecotypes and traits that facilitate niche-restriction or host-generalizing phenotypes.
+Identifying cryptic ecotypes and traits that facilitate niche-restriction or host-generalizing phenotypes.

 # Publications